jennifernoelle/COILplus-analysis/README.md

 # COIL+

-This repository implements both the **COIL** model and the extended **COIL+** model developed in XX (2025) and contains all code needed to reproduce the results from the main text.
-It adds support for informative occurrence priors and sampling of occurrence probabilities, together with major efficiency improvements to the [BiasedNetwork](https://github.com/gpapadog/BiasedNetwork) package (Papadogeorgou, 2023).
+This repository implements both the **COIL** model and the extended **COIL+** model developed in Kampe et al. (2026) and contains all code needed to reproduce the results from the main text.
+It adds support for informative occurrence priors and sampling of occurrence probabilities, together with major efficiency improvements to the [BiasedNetwork](https://github.com/gpapadog/BiasedNetwork) package Papadogeorgou (2023).

-The included code provides an illustrative example, imputing unobserved frugivore-plant interactions from a multi-study data set of Afrotropical frugivory.
+In this project, we aim to impute missing mammal-plant interactions from a multi-study data set of Afrotropical frugivory.
 The data are provided with generic species labels for plants and frugivores in compliance with data sharing restrictions.

+TO DO:

+1. Double check function comments look good enough

+2. Commit functions and new readme

 ## Data set